Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Look into which online business could replace your 9-5.

-With the onset of COVID-19 there has been a huge shift in the workplace dynamic.
-Offices closed, many companies downsized, and some employees moved into a scenario where they work remotely from a home office.
+The onset of COVID-19 has created a huge shift in the workplace dynamic.
+Offices closed, many companies downsized and some employees started working remotely from a home office.

 These changes could be around to stay.
-So with so much uncertainty, why not look into paving the way for yourself to work from home on a permanent basis?
+So why not look into paving the way for yourself to work from home on a permanent basis?
 All it takes is an Internet connection, and you can start an online business — whether you aspire to become a full-time entrepreneur, or are simply looking for ways to build up a passive income.

 We’ve narrowed down some more popular options along with a couple of quick wins that you could make happen starting today.